 The fix is simple: put your LinnStrument in the refrigerator for 20 minutes (really!), and the touch surface will shrink back to normal size.
 Then avoid placing LinnStrument in direct hot sun or near a heater or other source of heat.

 A: This usually indicates that a panel screw is slightly loose, perhaps due to insufficient tightening after replacing the top panel.
 This is because the screws also press the sensor’s contacts against the mating contacts on the circuit board.
 So if too loose, they may not make contact, so Y-axis won’t work on the nearby column.
-Here’ s a guideline for tightening them correctly:
+To tighten the panel screws correctly, click the "Installing replacement parts" link at left, then read the section "If a column doesn't produce Y-axis response".

 A: If all pads are red when you power on, then the Per-Split Settings buttons is stuck in the pressed state, probably as aresult of high temperatures during shipping or in your environment, causing the silicone playing surface to expand around the 2 nearby screws, thereby forcing this button to stick in the ON state and when powered on, enter LinnStrument's Manufacturing Test Mode.
 Or if all lights turn green or blue at power-on, this is due to the Preset or Volume buttons also being stuck in the pressed state.